 Before your departure you must grab Dim Sum at Yank Sing in one of San Francisco’s Chinatown restaurants.
 It’s one of the oldest most established Chinatowns in the United States.

-If San Francisco is one of your travel destinations, you will not be disappointed and there are plenty of hotels and Airbnb’s for your accommodations during your stay.
+If San Francisco is one of your travel destinations, you will not be disappointed and there are plenty options on hotels.com for your accommodations during your stay.